EliasAFZ/RockPaperScissors/README.md

 came to MVC and realized that it was best suited for my code scenario.
 I knew certain patterns would play better with others and certain languages but this project made me realize to what extent that really meant.
 It really just depends on what you need to solve.

-# System Design Scenario Examples
+# System Design Examples
-- **State Pattern:** An example would be A traffic light as it has different but concrete states (green, yellow, red, etc).
+- **State Pattern:** Object that alters its behavior when its state changes (Vending machine, Traffic Light, mobile alerts).
-- **Observable Pattern:** would be a user subscribing to a service the observable pattern allows all
+- **Observable Pattern:** Object everyone observes and then objects that watch it change (Button in java with actionlsitener).
 - **Unidrectional Data Flow:** geared torwards Mobile/Web
 - **Model View Controller:** geared torwards Mobile/Web
 - **Model View Presenter:** geared torwards Mobile/Web